 You will probably go over upcoming appointments, bills, or grocery lists in your head during your first few meditations.
-Therefore the guided meditation particularly well suited for beginners.
-You concentrate only on the voice that speaks to you and can switch off other thoughts much easier.
+Therefore the guided meditation especially well suited for beginners.
+You concentrate only on the voice that speaks to you and can switch off other thoughts much easier:

 Simple meditation for beginners

 The good thing about a very simple meditation for beginners is that you can do it anywhere and anytime.
 You don't need any tools, just yourself and a quiet place.

 Whether at home, in the lunch break or outside in nature - meditating could hardly be more flexible.
 Especially for beginners who do not yet have a meditation routine, the exercises that we present to you now are particularly suitable.

 Conscious breathing exercises

 The mental merry-go-round turns and turns.
 Sometimes it's not so easy to get off it.
 So you need something to focus on instead.
 How about your breathing, plain and simple?

 Inhale deeply through your nose for three seconds and then hold your breath for four seconds.
 Then exhale through the mouth for five seconds.
 Repeat this process three times.
 Then your breathing is concentrated only through the nose.

 With this you actively direct your attention to your breath and come to rest.
 You switch off everything around you and recharge your batteries.
 Just a few minutes are enough, which is why the breathing exercises are also perfect for the lunch break, when you need a little energy boost.